pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 We’re finally waking up to the fact that frontend wasn’t supposed to be doing all the heavy lifting.

 Finally.
-We are shifting back…, so I’d say…
+We are shifting back.
+So I’d say…

 * Goodbye hydration hell.